Accelerating action toward 2030

 - The Forum brings together Member States, UN system, civil society, NGOs, the private sector and other stakeholders to discuss progress and review successes.

-- Ministers from both developed and developing countries will present their national plans (reviews) for implementing the SDGs.
+- More than two thousand participants will be attending this year’s Forum.
+Ministers from both developed and developing countries will present their national plans (reviews) for implementing the SDGs.

 - Civil society, the private sector, academia and other stakeholders will attend and provide major inputs at the Forum.

-- Three countries have presented their reviews more than once.
+- Some countries have presented their reviews more than once.

 - These reviews are voluntary and demonstrate the commitment of the international community to mobilize efforts towards achieving the Goals.